CIS565-Fall-2015/Final-Project/README.md

 The final project gives you an opportunity to embark on a large GPU programming endeavor of your choice.
 You are free to select an area in graphics, GPU computing, or both.
 You can reproduce the results of recent research, add a novel extension to existing work, fulfill a real need in the community, or implement something completely original.

 Expect this to be 2-3x more work than the hardest project this semester.
 The best projects will require a time commitment of at least 100 hours per student.
+It will be worth it.

 ## Guidelines

 * Form teams of two.
 Each member of a team will receive the same grade.
-Teams of one or three will be considered in extreme cases.
+Teams of one or three will be considered.
 Teams of three will be expected to build something truly amazing like [this](https://github.com/ishaan13/PhotonMapper).
-* Use github.
+* Use GitHub.
 We encourage, but do not require, you to develop in a public repo as open source.
-* Language, APIs, and target platform are up to you.
+* Programming language, graphics and compute APIs, and target platforms are up to you.
 * You are allowed to use existing code and libraries.
 These should be prominently credited and your code should be easily identifiable.

 ## Project Ideas